Implied Consent in California DUIs

 Perhaps we can challenge the lawfulness of the arrest.
 Maybe we can show that the arresting officer lacked reasonable cause to believe you were driving under the influence, and the purpose for requiring a chemical test was invalidated.

-Perhaps we can argue you were not physically capable of completing the test due to medical conditions unrelated to alcohol or drug consumption.
+Perhaps we can argue that you were not physically capable of completing the test due to medical conditions unrelated to alcohol or drug consumption.

-Perhaps we can argue that language barriers prevented the police officer's instructions from being clearly understood.
 Maybe you do not speak English fluently, and an interpreter was not provided.
 This means we might be able to say that the alleged refusal was due to a lack of comprehension rather than a deliberate refusal to comply.

-If there are legitimate disputes about how, when, and if the testing was administered and you wrongfully had your license suspended, we can successfully use defense strategies to justify your refusal to submit or show that your license was wrongfully suspended.
+If there are legitimate disputes about how, when, and if the testing was administered, and you wrongfully had your license suspended, we can successfully use defense strategies to justify your refusal to submit or show that your license was wrongfully suspended.
 Contact us for more information.
 Cron, Israels & Stark is in Los Angeles, CA.

 Related Content: